torvalds/linux/Documentation/devicetree/writing-schema.rst

   more information.

 select
   Optional.
-A json-schema used to match nodes for applying the schema.
-By default without 'select', nodes are matched against their possible compatible string values or node name.
-Most bindings should not need select.
+A json-schema used to match yesdes for applying the schema.
+By default without 'select', yesdes are matched against their possible compatible string values or yesde name.
+Most bindings should yest need select.

  allOf
   Optional.
 A list of other schemas to include.
 This is used to